mysmarthomesus/my2nIP/README.md

 # 2N IP Intercom for Home Assistant

 This custom component integrates the 2N IP Intercom via its HTTP API into Home Assistant.
-It supports camera, sensor, and switch platforms with advanced switch control modes.
+It supports both sensor and switch platforms.

 ## Features

-- **Camera**: Live RTSP stream and snapshot capture
-- **Sensor**: Polls the intercom status every 30 seconds
+- **Sensor**: Polls the intercom status every 30 seconds.
-- **Switch**: Advanced control with two modes:
+- **Switch**: Allows control of a switch function (if supported by the device).
-  - **Toggle Mode**: Switch holds state until off command (perfect for gates/doors)
-  - **Pulse Mode**: Traditional momentary pulse behavior (for door strikes/buzzers)
-- **Custom Device Naming**: Give meaningful names to your devices during setup
-- **Multiple Device Support**: Each device can have its own custom name and switch mode

 ## Installation
 HACS